mlflow/mlflow/docs/source/plugins.rst

        within the ``mlflow_test_plugin`` module).

        The entry point name (e.g. ``file-plugin``) is the artifact URI scheme with which to associate the custom ArtifactRepository implementation.

-       In the example above, users who install the plugin and log to a run whose artifact URI is of the form "file-plugin://<path>" will use the custom ArtifactRepository implementation defined in ``PluginLocalArtifactRepository``.
+       Users who install the example plugin and log to a run whose artifact URI is of the form ``file-plugin://<path>`` will use the custom ArtifactRepository implementation defined in ``PluginLocalArtifactRepository``.
        The full artifact URI is passed to the ``PluginLocalArtifactRepository`` constructor.
      - `LocalArtifactRepository <https://github.com/mlflow/mlflow/blob/master/mlflow/store/artifact/local_artifact_repo.py>`_